Steel-Cut Oats with Agave and Pecans (and How to Cook Steel-Cut Oats in the Crockpot)

 Steel cut oats are great reheated, so make some extra and keep them in the refrigerator, then microwave for a few minutes for an extra quick breakfast.

-Crockpot Recipe for Steel Cut Oats and Steel Cut Oats with Agave and Pecans
+Crockpot Steel Cut Oats and Steel Cut Oats with Agave and Pecans

 (Makes 4 servings, but can easily be doubled.)